Mr-Ma-yikun/Mr-Ma-yikun.github.io/index.md

 <img src="yikun1.jpg" class="floatpic" width="300" height="400">

-Here is **Yikun Ma(马义坤)**.
+Here is **Yikun Ma (马义坤)**.

-  I am pursuing a master degree in the School of Intelligent Systems Engineering, Shenzhen Campus of Sun Yat-sen University.
+  - I am pursuing a master degree in the School of Intelligent Systems Engineering, Shenzhen Campus of Sun Yat-sen University.
-  Currently, I serve at the FVL (https://fvl2020.github.io/fvl.github.com/).
+  - Currently, I serve at the FVL (https://fvl2020.github.io/fvl.github.com/).
+  - I am currently interning at Tencent and preparing for the fall recruitment.

 ## Research Interests